 But hold up there!
-While the wheels may roll and the pedals may turn, it’s not a good idea to go out and ride a few dozen miles.
+While the wheels may roll and the pedals may turn, it’s not a good idea to go out and log a big ride on a bike that isn't set up for your body.

 A proper bike fit is essential for new and experienced riders alike.
 Not only do you want to be efficient and produce power, even more important is comfort.
 If you’re not comfortable on your new bike, those miles are never going to happen.